lauralall/political-alignment/README.md

 Project dataset: project_dataset.csv, from European Social Survery (ESS) round 10, with values for age and gender.
 Project code: project.ipynb
 Project report: G5_report.pdf
-Running the project code with our dataset will replicate the analysis results that we gathered.
+Downloading the project code along with the dataset and running it with Jupyter Notebook will replicate the same analysis results that we gathered.